uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 Image processing and analysis procedures often share a common workflow as shown here.

-The original image (or raw data) that serves as input for the image processing pipeline may contain background noise that may need to be removed by applying specifc image filters.
+The original image (or raw data) that serves as input for the image processing pipeline may contain background noise that may need to be removed by applying specific image filters.

 The cleaned-up image may then be processed to enhance certain features, e.g. highlight object edges.